Arvind200323/TechTrove/README.md

-# TechTrove - A FullStack PC Components Website
+# TechTrove - A FullStack PC Components Marketplace

 TechTrove is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 This platform is designed to help users explore, compare, and purchase PC components for building their dream PCs.